essc/clp_foss4g_workshop/source/qgis_raster_rectify.rst

 .. change screenshots and sample data sto SouthCot

-Georeferencing also known as :term:`Rectification` is a process of defining the real world location of a set of data.
+Georeferencing also known as `Rectification` is a process of defining the real world location of a set of data.
 In GIS, when data from different sources need to be combined and then used, it is important to have a common referencing system.

 This is used in both vector and raster GIS data.
-Reference information can come from several sources such an existing reference map, GPS readings, etc; this commonly referred to as :term:`Ground Control Point` or GCP.
+Reference information can come from several sources such an existing reference map, GPS readings, etc; this commonly referred to as `Ground Control Point` or GCP.
 Most georeferencing tasks are undertaken either because the user wants to produce a new map or because they want to link two or more different datasets together by virtue of the fact that they relate to the same geographic locations.